0

 Germany is a white wine country.
 Around 67% of the wine produced here is white and 33% is red.

 The largest and most important wine-growing region in Germany is Rheinhessen (around 27,000 hectares) .
-Riesling and Müller-Thurgau are the main grapes grown here.
+Riesling and Müller-Thurgau are the main grapes here.
 Close behind is the Palatinate (around 24,000 hectares) .
-Riesling is also grown here.
+Riesling is also found here.
 Dornfleder is also one of the most widely grown grape varieties in the region.
 Third place - with some distance - is taken by the Baden region (16,000 hectares) .
 It is the most diverse wine-growing region in Germany.
 Many Burgundy varieties (Pinot Blanc, Pinot Gris and Pinot Blanc) come from this area.

 By the way : Although Germany is only 14th in the world in terms of the countries with the largest vineyard areas, there is no other country that grows as much Riesling, Pinot Blanc, Müller-Thurgau and Silvaner as we do.
 When it comes to these white wine varieties, it is hard to ignore German winemakers.